kahnvex/endpoints/README.md

 .then(myOtherEndpoint.delete)
 ```

-Underneath Endpoints is using jQuery, so the options hash sent to
+Underneath Endpoints is using [jQuery.ajax](http://api.jquery.com/jquery.ajax/), so the options hash sent to
-Endpoints.Whatever will take any valid jQuery.ajax option.
+Endpoints.Whatever will take any valid [jQuery.ajax](http://api.jquery.com/jquery.ajax/) option.